Welcome to the City College Chemistry Web Resources Guide

 The Math tab has websites for conversions of physical units.
 So click on these tabs to see the websites that may be helpful for you.

 Nearly all of these websites are free.
 The few that are only for City College students, faculty and staff are noted with either a CCNY Libraries icon or a CUNY icon.

 The first 27 tabs are guides to the various types of information sources in chemistry.
 Included here is a page on scientific writing, and even a page on chemistry humor.
 Then you will see the subdisciplines of chemistry listed alphabetically.

 Do you want to learn how to use the chemistry databases and learn the chemistry literature?

-Every spring semester the Chemistry Department offers the course: Chemical Information Sources.
-This one credit course meets once a week.
+During many spring semesters the Chemistry Department offers the course: Chemical Information Sources.
+When this one credit course is offered, it meets once a week.

 If you an undergraduate chemistry major who has taken organic chemistry, you can enroll in Chem 40300.

 If you are a graduate chemistry student you can enroll in Chem A1400.